 Substance (Qwest ‘88) Rating: A

 Released the same year as New Order’s monumental 2-cd set of the same name, this is hardly the vault clearing exercise one would expect.
 In fact, Substance is nothing less than the third essential Joy Division album.
 Of course, the very nature of this type of compilation, which collects non-album singles and rarities, ensures that it lacks the consistency of their classic first two albums.
 Still, in addition to some great songs, listening to Substance enables listeners to trace the evolution of the band, which began with somewhat derivative roots on the raw punk of “Warsaw” (the original name of the band) and “Leaders Of Men.”
-The band began to find their voice (with a huge assist from Hannett) on songs such as “Digital,” which features a memorable bass-line, intense shouted vocals, and desperate lyrics like “feel they’re closing in,” while “Transmission” and “Love Will Tear Us Apart” (the band's signature song whose title appears on Curtis' tombstone) are inarguable classics showing the band in unstoppable dance rock mode.
+The band began to find their voice (with a huge assist from Hannett) on songs such as “Digital,” which features a memorable bassline, intense shouted vocals, and desperate lyrics like “feel they’re closing in,” while “Transmission” and “Love Will Tear Us Apart” (the band's signature song whose title appears on Curtis' tombstone) are inarguable classics showing the band in unstoppable dance rock mode.
 "Transmission," probably my favorite Joy Division song, has FANTASTIC riffs and an overall groove that's undeniable, plus I just love those "dance, dance, dance to the radio" exhortations from Curtis, and “Love Will Tear Us Apart” is simply a lovely synth pop song with affecting lyrics that linger long after the last note.
 “She’s Lost Control” should sound familiar, but this is the more robotic and less impressive single version of the song, which is still really good and at least is decidedly different than the one on Unknown Pleasures, while the coldly beautiful “Atmosphere” is another aptly titled, utterly mesmerizing necessity (you think that maybe Robert Smith was a fan of this one?).
 "Dead Souls," "Failures," and "Novelty" are other highlights from a very song oriented collection that veers in enough different directions to show off just about every side of the band, though these qualities also makes Substance far less coherent (but also less oppressive) than either Unknown Pleasures or Closer.
 Over the course of 17 tracks you’ll likely find some stuff here to be rather unremarkable, particularly during the album's second half.
 Then again, technically speaking the last 7 songs are cd-only bonus tracks, and you could make a strong case that the original album (the first 10 songs) is every bit as great as their first two albums.
-One last thing I'd like to note is that, while many people remark upon how gloomy and depressing the band was, too often they forget just how intense and yes, rocking the band's music was.
+One last thing I'd like to note is that, while many people remark upon how gloomy and depressing the band was, too often they forget to mention just how intense and yes, rocking the band's music was.
 The best songs on Substance mightily serve to reinforce the band’s classic, iconic status, for despite their all too brief history and limited output, Joy Division left behind a lasting legacy.

 Les Bains Douches 18 December 1979 (NMC ‘01) Rating: A

 Turns out there are four essential Joy Division albums; why don't more people know about this fantastic archive live album, and why isn't it more readily available?
 I only found out about this album fairly recently myself, and I must say that this is a big improvement on the live stuff on Still and the Heart and Soul box set, and that it also eclipses Preston 28 February 1980, another archive live album released in 1999.
 Remember in the last review when I said that Joy Division rocked?
 Well, in the studio they certainly rocked at times, but live they most definitely ROCKED.
-If I could pinpoint a minor weakness about this album is that it is so relentlessly intense that it's exhausting, and these songs sound much more raw, heavy, energetic, and in your face than the studio renditions, which thanks to Hannett were more eerie, mechanistic, atmospheric, and doomy.
+If I could pinpoint a minor weakness about this album it's that it's so relentlessly intense that it's exhausting, and these songs sound much more raw, heavy, energetic, and in your face than the studio renditions, which thanks to Hannett were more eerie, mechanistic, atmospheric, and doomy.
 Really, both sides of the band are tremendous but in totally different ways, and I'm thrilled to have this souvenir of the more explosive, flat-out ferocious side of the band.
 As expected, Ian Curtis is as unforgettable as ever, especially at his most uninhibited, but the real revelation of this album is in the way his bandmates shine.
 Simply put, Peter Hook, Stephen Morris, and Bernard Sumner are great players who play great together, and the drums are so much more lively and powerful than on the studio albums, while the guitars are far more pronounced.
 As for the songs, the 16 tracks are divided among those initially found on Unknown Pleasures (5 songs), Closer (4 songs), and Substance (7 songs), with only "She's Lost Control" really sticking out as a notable omission (the more ethereal songs on Closer wouldn't have fit in, also a minor problem with "Love Will Tear You Apart" and "Atmosphere" which are still welcome additions anyway).
 Despite the title, only tracks 1-9 were recorded in Les Bains Douches, Paris, the rest of the album comes from two January shows in The Netherlands.
 Most of the obvious highlights ("Disorder," "Shadowplay," "Transmission," "Day Of The Lords," "New Dawn Fades") come from the Paris show, but the whole album maintains an exceedingly high quality.
 Really, Les Bains Douches 18 December 1979 deserves to be mentioned among the great live albums, and Joy Division among the great bands.

 send me an email